Pink-Peanuts/raid-docs/Fusions.md

 ### Between fusions
 For the most part, this is where you do all the shit you've been putting off.
 Run Mino, Run potion keeps, Run Twins, Run whatever the hell you couldn't because it's not an event because god fucking forbid dungeon divers actually works for all dungeons eh?
+Progress missions are also a very good thing to tackle in between fusions, as they are another source of shards.
 **But this is also the part where you will have the most freedom to prepare everything necessary for a fusion**

 #### The big don'ts 🚫